aaps/MCmotions/README.md

 * /cut (will stop the current scene, will also mention this in common chat)

 * /stop (will stop the recording, cant start recording afterwards, since the recorder wil miss out on spawn messages, use it to just play minecraft afterwards i guess, will not stop the proxy part of the script)

+* /addcam well add cameras that are not used in blender yet, so meh

 Example proxy ussage: